msoumik78/warehouse-service/README.md

 # Technical details and Pre-requisites
-- Written using Spring Boot framework and comprising multiple modules
+- Written using Spring Boot framework
 - Needs to have the Docker desktop running with Nats server running as a docker container
 - Also needs to have the other app (central-monitoring-app) up and running